abraunegg/onedrive/docs/Docker.md

 *   Red Hat Enterprise Linux 8.x
 *   Ubuntu Server 22.04

-The instructions below will utilise the 'edge' tag, however this can be substituted for 'edge-alpine', 'edge-debian' or 'edge-fedora' if desired.
+The instructions below will utilise the 'latest' tag, however this can be substituted for 'edge-alpine', 'edge-debian' or 'edge-fedora' if desired.

 ## Basic Setup
 ### 0. Install docker using your distribution platform's instructions